NikhilM98/sugarizer-school-portal-chart/README.md

 **clouddns:** Your service account key in base64 format.

+**slackWebhookUrl:** (Optional) The [slackWebhookUrl](https://api.slack.com/messaging/webhooks) of your slack channel to connect the server with the webhook.
+You can follow [these](https://api.slack.com/messaging/webhooks#getting_started) instructions to create a webhook.
+Set `slackWebhookUrl` to `false` if you do not want your app to connect with Slack.
+If the app is connected with slack, it'll send notifications to the channel if a deployment is created or destroyed.

 ### Install Chart Using Helm
 Navigate into the chart directory and run:
 ```bash